STATEMENT OF STUDENT RIGHTS AND RESPONSIBILITIES

 Prohibition or limitation on University employment.

-Enrollment and completion of a class or workshop that could help the student understand why her or his behavior was inappropriate.
+Enrollment and completion of a class or workshop that could help the student understand why certain behavior was inappropriate.

-Performance of one or more tasks designed to benefit the community and help the student understand why her or his behavior was inappropriate.
+Performance of one or more tasks designed to benefit the community and help the student understand why certain behavior was inappropriate.

-Placement in another room or housing unit or removal from University housing.
+Placement in another room or housing unit or removal from University housing, or restriction from specified University Housing facilities.

 Suspension or transfer from courses or activities at the University for a specified period of time.